-Prime Minister, I remind you that it was the preferences of the Coalition and Labor that saw Senator Leyonhjelm reelected to the Senate this year.
+As Leader of the Opposition, I remind you that it was the preferences of Labor and the Coalition that saw Senator Leyonhjelm reelected to the Senate this year.
 On behalf of all Australian police officers and the wider Australian community who support their police, I call upon both parties to ensure that any Senate ticket that contains Senator Leyonhjelm, not be preferenced in any future senate elections.

-The Police Federation of Australia's national executive are as one in their condemnation of Senator Leyonhjelm and they would be pleased to meet with you to discuss the above.
+The Police Federation of Australia national executive are as one in their condemnation of Senator Leyonhjelm and they would be pleased to meet with you to discuss the above.